LiyaNova/AboutRickAndMorty/README.md

 **Task**: create an app based on “The Rick and Morty” API

-**Technologies**: Swift, UI code, UIKit, MVC, Delegate/Closures, Alamofire, Kingfisher.
+**Stack**: Swift, UI code, UIKit, MVC, Delegate/Closures, Alamofire, Kingfisher.

 **Result**:
 - Created according to the MVC architectural pattern